kuzzleio/documentation-old/src/plugins-reference/plugins-context/errors.md

 **Status Code:** `500`

-Used when an external service answers to a request with an error other than a bad request or a service unavailable one.
+Thrown when an external service replies to a request with an error that is not a bad request or a service unavailable error.

 ```js
 const err = new context.errors.ExternalServiceError('error message');